polomsca/ml-matrix-game/README.md

-# Dataset of matrix games for machine learning
+# Machine learning for matrix games

-This is an attempt to create an open data resource of matrix games for researchers interested in applying machine learning methods to problems in game theory.
+This is an attempt to create an open data resource of matrix games and analysis methods for researchers interested in applying machine learning to problems in game theory.